 vs. 28 And God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky, and over every living thing that moves on the earth.”
 (NASB)

 What is a major command given to mankind as presented in the second half of verse 28?
 Man is to rule.
 What happened latter on in Genesis 3 that jeopardized man’s authority to rule over God’s creation?
-Man disobeyed God and forfeited the authority to rule over creation.
+Man disobeyed God and forfeited that right and authority to rule over creation.
 Who usurped this authority from man, proclaiming himself as the new ruler?
-The answer is Satan.
+The answer is, Satan.

 Rev. 11:15 And the seventh angel sounded; and there arose loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord, and of His Christ; and He will reign forever and ever.”
 (NASB)

 Rev. 20:4 And I saw thrones, and they sat upon them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark upon their forehead and upon their hand; and they came to life and reigned with Christ for a thousand years.

 vs. 5 The rest of the dead did not come to life until the thousand years were completed.
 This is the first resurrection.

 vs. 6 Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power, but they will be priests of God and of Christ and will reign with Him for a thousand years.
 (NASB)